CumulusNetworks/docs/content/cumulus-linux-42/Layer-3/Border-Gateway-Protocol-BGP/Optional-BGP-Configuration.md

 ### Reconnect Interval

 By default, the BGP process attempts to connect to a peer after a failure (or on startup) every 10 seconds.

-To change this value, run the following commands on each neighbor.
+You can change this value to suit your needs.

 The following example commands set the reconnect value to 30 seconds: